CQX96/CQX96-Linux/Documentation/process/handling-regressions.rst

     * the development cycle of the latest proper mainline release

-   In the latter case (say Linux v5.14), try to address regressions even quicker, if the stable series for the predecessor (v5.13) will be abandoned soon or already was stamped "End-of-Life" (EOL) -- this usually happens about three to four weeks after a new mainline release.
+   In the latter case (say CQX96 v5.14), try to address regressions even quicker, if the stable series for the predecessor (v5.13) will be abandoned soon or already was stamped "End-of-Life" (EOL) -- this usually happens about three to four weeks after a new mainline release.